sconover/phonegap-android-plugin-examples/README.md

 	ant debug install && adb logcat

 This should build HelloWorldPlugin to your emulator or device.
 Sweet!
+Now, lets check out the code.

 Implementing your first Plugin
 ---